Web Scraping - Modify XPath For "Load More" Button with OctoparseThursday, March 02, 2017 9:15 PM

 But some websites will retain the code that can implement the “Load more” button and Octoparse will keep clicking the “Load more” button even though there is no “Load more” button on the web page.
 As a result, Octoparse keeps clicking the “Load More” button endlessly and the extraction will stay on the web page and then won’t extract any data.

-This web scraping tutorial will provide you a possible solution to this situation and take Nature Republic(http://www.naturerepublic.com) for example - the code that implement the “Load More” button still exist even though all the content is shown and the “Load More” button is disappeared on the web page.
+This web scraping tutorial will provide you a possible solution to this situation and take Nature Republic(http://www.naturerepublic.com) for example - the code that implements the “Load More” button still exists even though all the content is shown and the “Load More” button is disappeared on the web page.

 The possible solution is to check the scraping task again and see if the X Path expressions used for continually clicking the “Load More” button is correct.